da667/Suricata-An-Operators-Guide-Supplementaries/chapter 10/README.md

 Note: by default, the `keylogfile-ld.plist` will write to `/tmp/.keylogfile.txt`, which is one of the few places where every user on macOS has write access.
 But, as is customary on unix systems, the tmp directory is, well, *temporary*.
 So, either you will need to:
 - Find a way to regularly rotate out the `.keylogfile.txt` out of /tmp into some sort of an archive
 - Create a directory in which everyone has write access to the file, and in so doing, perhaps modify the filename to include some sort of a timestamp and/or maybe individual usernames so that you don't have one GIANT TLS master secrets file.
+- Alternatively, the plist file could be modified to write the file to `/private/var/tmp/` or `/Users/Shared` instead.

+Additionally, it is very important to confirm that `/Library/LaunchDaemonskeylogfile-ld.plist` has file ownership of `root:wheel` and file permissions are `644` or `rw- r-- r--` for launchctl to actually accept it. the `cp` command should handle this automatically when copying and adding the file to `/Library/LaunchDaemons`.